 Recourse, Enforcement and Liability

-Kreller is subject to the investigatory and enforcement powers of the Federal Trade Commission in connection with the processing of your Personal Information under the Privacy Shield Framework.
+Kreller is subject to the investigatory and enforcement powers of the Federal Trade Commission in connection with the processing of your Personal Information under the DPF Framework.

 Dispute Resolution for EU and Swiss Individuals